Marv Levy: Early life

-College years
+Playing career

 Levy was initially recruited to the Wyoming Cowboys football team as a defensive back.
-After the coach who recruited Levy left Wyoming, and Levy was displeased and exhausted by the following coach's round-the-clock training regimen, Levy transferred to Coe College in Iowa following a single semester.
-There he earned varsity letters in football, track, and basketball.
-He obtained a degree in English literature, was granted membership in the Phi Beta Kappa Society, and was twice voted student council president.
+The coach who recruited Levy left Wyoming, and Levy was displeased and exhausted by the following coach's round-the-clock training regimen.
+He transferred to Coe College in Cedar Rapids, Iowa following a single semester.

+At Coe College, Levy earned varsity letters in football, track, and basketball.
+He obtained a degree in English literature, was granted membership in Phi Beta Kappa society, and was twice voted student council president.
 He was also a member of the Tau Kappa Epsilon fraternity.

-He was admitted to Harvard University for graduate studies in 1951, earning a master's degree in English history.
+He was admitted to Harvard University for graduate studies in 1951, where he earned a Masters of Arts in English history.

+Coaching career

+Levy's first coaching job was at St. Louis Country Day School, coaching football and basketball; he coached the school's basketball team to a championship.

-College coaching
+College

-Levy's first coaching job was at St. Louis Country Day School, coaching football and basketball, the latter of which he coached to a championship.
-Two years later, Levy returned to Coe College as an assistant football coach (1953–1954) and in his second stint as a head coach, he also won a championship—this time in basketball with future NBA Coach Bill Fitch as one of his players.
+Two years later, Levy returned to Coe College as an assistant football coach (1953–1954).
+In his second stint as a head coach, he also won a championship in basketball; future NBA Coach Bill Fitch was one of his players.

 In 1954, he joined the coaching staff at the University of New Mexico and was named head coach in 1958.
 In two seasons as head coach, he guided the Lobos to a 14–6 record and earned Skyline Conference Coach of the Year honors in 1958.
 He interviewed with the University of California, Berkeley on February 2, 1960, and was announced as the new head coach of the Cal Bears on February 5, 1960.
 Despite selecting a young Bill Walsh as a coaching assistant, Levy's best record during his four-season tenure as head coach at Cal from 1960 to 1963 was 4–5–1.

 He finished his college coaching career with a five-year stint as head coach at the College of William & Mary where he twice earned Southern Conference Coach of the Year honors.
 In 1965 his team had the school's first winning record in 12 years.